 Some tape applications are highly inadvisable during pregnancy.
 We therefore recommend that taping should always be carried out in consultation with your attending therapist or doctor.

-To whom can I address any specific questions I might have about the MTC?
 Please e-mail any such questions to our Help desk.
 Your questions will be answered by one of our expert and experienced instructors.